List of Mars Ravelo's Darna (2022 TV series) episodes

 Mars Ravelo's Darna is a Philippine superhero television series that aired on Kapamilya Channel.
-It was aired on the network's Primetime Bida evening block, A2Z, TV5's Todo Max Primetime Singko and worldwide via The Filipino Channel from August 15, 2022 to February 10, 2023, replacing FPJ's Ang Probinsyano and was replaced by FPJ's Batang Quiapo.
+It was aired on the network's Primetime Bida evening block, A2Z, TV5's TodoMax Primetime Singko and worldwide via The Filipino Channel from August 15, 2022, to February 10, 2023, replacing FPJ's Ang Probinsyano and was replaced by FPJ's Batang Quiapo.

-Aside from its limited television telecast, the series is also available for streaming on YouTube for limited periods.
+Aside from its limited television telecast, the series is also available for streaming on YouTube.